hilarykhc/KadoLinguo/README.md

 KādoLinguo allows users to unwrap and explore “linguistic gifts” consisting of inspiring stories, personalized vocabulary and sentences via flashcards.

-This app allows users to access inspiring stories and ready-made flashcards, quiz themselves, and engage in an interactive card pairing game.
+This app allows users to access inspiring stories and ready-made flashcards, quiz themselves, and engage in an interactive card matching game.

 ### Problem